usefulalgorithm/usefulalgorithm/README.md

 - _wishful thinking_, by Duval Timothy
 - _A Danger to Ourselves_, by Lucrecia Dalt
 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
-- _History Will Absolve Me_, by billy woods
-- _Today, I Wrote Nothing_, by billy woods

 </details>